 When two cars collide, we tend to assume one of the drivers must have made a mistake and caused the crash.
 In reality, drivers can do everything right and still get into a crash.
 When this happens, the manufacturer of the vehicle or one of the parts on it may actually be the one to blame.

 When we buy a product, we trust that it has been made to high-quality standards and thoroughly tested to ensure it is safe for consumers.
 There are few items for which that level of trust is more important than vehicles.
 When something goes wrong and a vehicle part doesn't work properly, the results can be catastrophic.

-If you or a loved one has been harmed due to a defective automotive product, call Steven Titus & Associates, P.C., at (307) 257-7800 right now.
+If you or a loved one has been harmed due to a defective automotive product in Campbell County, call Steven Titus & Associates, P.C., at (307) 257-7800 right now.

 Auto Product Liability

 The term "product liability" refers to an area of the law focused on civil lawsuits against manufacturers who create products that end up hurting people.
 This can include just about anything, from a mobile phone that bursts into flames while charging to a truck with tires that blow out on I-90.
 The second example falls under the category of auto product liability, which holds manufacturers accountable when they cut corners or fail to properly test their vehicles and parts.

 Proving that a manufacturer is liable for a collision involving a car or truck is no small task, and requires an experienced personal injury attorney in Gillette.
 It is not enough to show that a part made by a company failed and caused a crash (since companies can’t be expected to predict every possible accident that can occur).
 Instead, it has to be proven that the company was actually negligent, which means they were or should have been aware of an issue and failed to act in a reasonable way to keep that issue from harming people.